-25 David Estlund, Democratic Authority: A Philosophical Framework (2008), p.
+^{25.} David Estlund, Democratic Authority: A Philosophical Framework (Princeton, N.J.: Princeton University Press, 2008), p.
 41.

 Whatever process is used, experts will need to explain the basis of their expertise, describe their credentials (if relevant), and disclose any actual or possible conflicts of interest due to sources of funding or employment.
-A full defense of the lottocratic alternative will have to do more to specify the details of the qualification assessment process, and there are significant concerns about the possibility of expert capture (discussed in section IV.
-B. below).
+A full defense of the lottocratic alternative will have to do more to specify the details of the qualification assessment process, and there are significant concerns about the possibility of expert capture (discussed in Section IV.B).